arczi21/nationality-prediction/README.md

 initialized models.
 For these models, the respective standard tokenizers were used to process input data.

-- **BERT**: Fine-tuning BERT yielded the best overall performance.
-Despite being pretrained on general text data and using subword tokenization, BERT effectively adapted to name classification, surpassing all other models.
+- **BERT**: Despite being pretrained on general text data and using subword tokenization, BERT effectively adapted to name classification, surpassing all other models.
 - **mBERT**: Although mBERT is pretrained on multilingual data, it underperformed compared to BERT.
 This could be attributed to the broader scope of mBERT's training data, diluting its effectiveness for this specific task.
 - **ByT5**: Unlike other pre-trained transformer models, ByT5 operates directly on byte-level representations of names (similar to the approach used for RNNs), bypassing the need for